d99kris/nchat/README.md

 nchat.
 It is not intended to be a full-featured client on par with official Telegram / WhatsApp clients, but rather a light-weight client providing essential functionality suitable for the terminal.
-However, feel free to submit feature requests if there's something missing, and if it's useful and low effort it can probably be added.
+However, feel free to submit feature requests if there's something missing, or help upvote [existing feature requests](https://github.com/d99kris/nchat/discussions/categories/ideas?discussions_q=is%3Aopen+category%3AIdeas), and if it's useful and low effort it can probably be added.

 License